Graduate Certificate in Nursing Administration

 Students should be proficient in operating a personal computer, including:

 Demonstrated competency in standard computer operating systems and electronic filing systems, basic keyboarding skills, organizing and sorting electronic documents; Demonstrated knowledge of standard computer applications to include Microsoft Word and; Familiarity with using internet browsers and standard email systems such as MS Outlook.

 Program Learning Outcomes

 - Effectively communicate with members of the multidisciplinary healthcare team in the design and management of health care delivery systems.

 - Create and implement a plan for day-to-day operations for a clinical facility in order to maintain accreditation, to meet organizational goals, achieve quality and safety outcomes, and carry out the mission of the facility.

 - Provide effective, caring, culturally sensitive, and fiscally responsible leadership to nurses and other members of the health care team in order to facilitate excellent in-patient care services to diverse patient populations.

 - Develop an organizational culture that engenders lifelong learning, quality, safety, and competence in a clinical care organization.

-The Graduate Certificate in Nursing Administration requires a minimum of 40.5 quarter units, with 18 of those units completed in residence at National University.
-A total of 9 quarter units of graduate credit may be granted for graduate work completed at another institution (two classes can transfer, but must be approved by the Department Chair) as it applies to this certificate.
+The Graduate Certificate in Nursing Administration requires a minimum of 18.0 quarter units, with 18 of those units completed in residence at National University.
 Refer to the General Catalog section on graduate admission requirements for specific information regarding admission and matriculation.